Universal Industrial Gases Project Showcase

 Ukraine, Turkey, India, Saudi Arabia, Ireland and Poland.

-UIG provides and installs plants which serve individual users, and gas and bulk liquid production plants which are operated by distributors of packaged gases and bulk merchant liquid products to meet the needs of multiple end users.
+UIG provides and installs plants which serve individual users, and gas and bulk liquid production plants which are operated by distributors of packaged gases and bulk merchant liquid products, to meet the needs of their smaller volume customers.

-To meet the needs of companies which would like to enjoy the savings and convenience available from on-site gas production of nitrogen and/ or oxygen, but which would prefer not to have the responsibility of operating and maintaining a production plant, UIG teams with its plant operations affiliate, Universal Cryo Gas, to design and install industrial gases production plants at user sites.
+To meet the needs of companies which would like to enjoy the savings and convenience available from on-site gas production of nitrogen and/ or oxygen, but which would prefer not to purchase, operate and maintain a production plant, UIG teams with its plant operations affiliate, Universal Cryo Gas, to design and install industrial gases production plants at user sites which are owned and operated by UIG / UCG.

 Examples of UIG plant supply, installation, relocation and upgrade projects follows.